-Enable the buttons on your Di2 shifter hoods
+Change button setup - enable buttons on Di2 shifter hoods

 If you own a recent Road or Gravel Di2 bike you will have noticed each shifter is equipped with three buttons: the two shift buttons and an extra button on top of both shifter hoods.
-This is the case for Ultegra ST-R8050 / ST-R8070, DURA-ACE ST-9070, ST-R9150, ST-R9170 and GRX ST-RX815 levers.
+This is the case for these levers:

 Using Windows e-Tube software

-After establishing a connection click 'Customize' and then 'Switch settings' to get started.
+After establishing a connection open the 'Customize' tab and then select the shift levers or switches you want to set up.
 You will then see the following screen (or similar):

-In this case we have connected to a bike running the R9150 DURA-ACE derailleurs and ST-9070 shift levers.
-On the left-hand-side of the screen both shifters are listed with three buttons(or switches) each: switch X, switch Y and switch A. The X switch is the regular button that lets you shift to an easier gear.
+Both shifters are listed with two or three buttons(or switches) each: switch X, switch Y and switch A. The X switch is the regular button that lets you shift to an easier gear.
 Switch Y lets you shift to a harder gear.
 The A switches are the hidden buttons on top of each shifter hood.

 - Front Shift Down